Skip to content

 Note

 Be wary of images with digests as tags, as when saving the container image when using the docker or podman runtime and then loading it, the image will lose its digest (see issue discussing this here).
-If you use this approach, you may need to override the digest or image tag used in the Welkin Apps config.
+If you use this approach, you may need to override the digest or image tag used in the Welkin Apps configuration.
 Using a tool like nerdctl will however preserve the correct image digest.

 Tip